Coalesce (band): Musical style

 Coalesce's music is characterized by odd time signatures, abrasive vocals, sudden changes and angular-dissonant guitars.
 Usually, they also include free-form noise sections, and drastically different guitar and bass parts performed all together.
 They are often described as mathcore and original metalcore, before that term was co-opted by bands who both sang and screamed.
 Most of Coalesce instrumentals and creative direction were started by Jes Steineger, while Sean Ingram wrote all the lyrics and song titles.

 Coalesce' style originated after Steineger was startled by the technical proficiency of drummer Jim Redd during their first rehearsal, which got him "so scared and finally concluded that now was the time to step up".
 Through jam sessions, they challenged each other to write heavier and more complex music, with Redd later stating that he wanted the band to be "Tool... heavy guitars, heavy drums, wacky time signatures, and loud/quiet dynamics", but "with none of the quiet parts".
-Among the band's initial influences were Earth Crisis, Tool, The Jesus Lizard and Tortoise.
+Among the band's initial influences were Jesus Lizard and Tortoise.
 Other main inspirations included Ritual Device, Pantera, Fugazi, Crawlpappy, Helmet and Dazzling Killmen.

 While their early work drew mainly on chromatic scales and disjointed structures, they began incorporating pentatonic scales and 1970s hard rock grooves since their 1999 cover album There is Nothing New Under the Sun.
 On 2009's Ox and OXEP, Steineger and Nathan Ellis were immersed in Americana music and Spaghetti Western films, and, while maintaining their original style, they included more between-song dynamics, clean singing and yowls.
 For these albums they acknowledged, among others, Gillian Welch, Nickel Creek, Bill Monroe, the Stanley Brothers and Stevie Ray Vaughan as influences, as well as the soundtracks of O Brother, Where Art Thou? and Deadwood.

 Vocals and lyrics

 Vocalist Sean Ingram's original style consisted in high-pitched throat screaming.
 During their first tours, he learned to use his diaphragm to produce a lower and more powerful vocal delivery, which he started recording since the split EP In Tongues We Speak.

 Ingram's lyrics deal with complicated family and intimate relationships, his experiences with death, tragic news stories and cynicism towards the straight edge, hardline and Hare Krishna ideologies which were prominent at the time.
 These are usually written from the perspective of an essayist rather than a diarist or poet.
-Although the lyrics were initially about his own life and disillusionments, the 1990s hardcore punk scene was highly politicized and some people felt personally attacked, especially members of the militant straight edge branches who even send death threats to him and the band.
+Although the lyrics were initially about his own life and disillusionments, the 1990s hardcore punk scene was highly politicized and some people felt personally attacked, especially members of the militant straight edge branches who even sent death threats to him and the band.

 In 2000, Ingram cited Phil Anselmo and Karl Buechner as his biggest vocal influences, and Lisa Loeb and Maynard James Keenan as the lyrical ones.
 After their 2005 reunion, he acknowledged Sufjan Stevens' personal approach to songwriting as his main inspiration.